apace100/origins-docs/docs/types/power_types/prevent_sprinting.md

 [Power Type](../power_types.md)

-Prevents the player with this power from sprinting if a condition is met.
+Prevents the player that has the power from sprinting.

 Type ID: `origins:prevent_sprinting`